SamBailey6194/pointless_impressions/docs/markdowns/TESTINGNOTES.md

 Please note for the Jest testing there was a need to create html fixture files as Jest doesn't always read the Django dynamic structure.

+**Important 2.0**: I did have Behave tests working previously.
+But after removing the local image calls to Cloudinary tags they were no longer working as the images were not being found.
+Due to time constraints I could not fix this issue.
+Therefore, I have removed the all the Behave tests.
+I also have removed cypress tests for the same reason.

 ### Fixed Bugs

 - **Tailwind build failure**: The `npm run dev` and `npm run build` commands were failing because the PostCSS scripts pointed to a non-existent `./src/style.css` file.
 Updated paths to the correct `src/css/styles.css` file.